-- Best Online Mental Health Counseling Master’s Programs for 2020
+Best Online Mental Health Counseling Degrees for 2024

-Best Online Mental Health Counseling Master’s Programs for 2020
+Top Online Mental Health Counseling Master’s Programs for 2024

 When you think of online degree programs, mental health counseling may not be the first subject that comes to mind.
 However, many accredited, top-tier schools now offer mental health counseling master’s programs that combine convenient online coursework with in-person clinicals, fieldwork, and other curriculum components that require close interaction.